arcadexyz/v2-contracts/notes/UPGR_RDMP.md

 - contract to be EIP1967-compatible
 - ```prepare_upgrade.js``` script needed to specify the Proxy Address
 - re. network files: commit to [source control](https://docs.openzeppelin.com/upgrades-plugins/1.x/network-files) the files for all networks except the ones used in development\
-The development version can be ignored:
+the development version can be ignored:
 ```
 // .gitignore
 # OpenZeppelin